-Press .
+1. Press AT.
 The Altitude page will be displayed on the left with the cursor over the first two digits of the altimeter baro set field.
 The NAV 4 page will be displayed on the right with the cursor over the first digit of the selected altitude field (figure 3-175).

-NOTE: The altimeter baro set units may be changed from inches to millibars on the SET 7 page.
+NOTE: The altimeter baro set units may be changed from inches to millibars to hectoPascals on the SET 7 page.
+When a DC Altitude source is used, the BARO Set Field is dashed.

-2. Use the left knobs to update the altimeter baro setting if required.
+2. Use the left knobs to update the altimeter BARO setting if required.
 There are three cursor positions.
 Use the left outer knob to move the cursor and the left inner knob to change digits (figure 3-176).
 With the proper altimeter baro setting, the indicated altitude (IND) on the right should be the same as the aircraft's actual altimeter.

-NOTE: There may be some difference (less than 100 feet) between the indicated altitude (IND) and the aircraft's actual altitude if the altitude input to the KLN 90B is from an altitude encoder because these encoders only provide altitude in 100 foot increments.
+NOTE: There may be some difference (less than 100 feet) between the indicated altitude (IND) and the aircraft's actual altitude if the altitude input to the KLN 900 is from an altitude encoder because these encoders only provide altitude in 100 foot increments.
+When DC altimeters are used, display increments of 200 feet are possible.

 - Turn the left outer knob one step clockwise to position the cursor over the ALERT: field (figure 3-177).
 If OFF is displayed, turn the left inner knob to select ON (figure 3-178).
 When alerting is enabled, an arrow to the right of ON points to the selected altitude on the right side of the screen. - 4.
 Select a warn altitude by using the left outer knob to position the cursor over the WARN: field (figure 3-179).
 Use the left inner knob to select the desired warn altitude.
-It is selectable in one hundred foot increments from 200 feet up to 900 feet.
+It is selectable in one hundred foot increments from 200 feet up to 900 feet or in ten meter increments from 60 meters up to 270 meters.
 Normally, you will use the same warn altitude all the time so you only have to enter this the first time you use altitude alerting.
-The recommended warn altitude is 300 feet.
+The recommended warn altitude is 300 feet (or 90 meters).

-ALTITUDE VNV INACTV
+ALTITUDE UNU INACTU

-BARO: 50 .13'' ALERT: OFF IND 09000FT

-SEL:05500FT

-KMKC :-00NM ANGLE:-1.3°
+IND 09000FT SEL:05500FT KMKC :-00NM ANGLE:-1.3°

-CRSR ENR-LE
+CRSR ENR-LEG CRSR